 UW–Madison School of Nursing Assistant Professor Maichou Lor ’11, MS’12, Cert’14, PhD’17, RN, was honored as one of six UW–Madison Outstanding Women of Color for the 2022-23 year.

 The prestigious award was established in 2007, and this year’s recipients mark the 15th cohort of Outstanding Women of Color Award honorees.
-An important annual Women’s Herstory Month event, the award recognizes women of color among UW–Madison’s faculty, staff, students (both undergraduate and post-baccalaureate), and in the greater Madison community whose advocacy, activism, and/or scholarship has positively transformed their organizations and/or community, and whose efforts advance equity, diversity, inclusion, and belonging for people of color.
+An important annual Women’s Herstory Month event, the award recognizes diverse women among UW–Madison’s faculty, staff, students (undergraduate and post-baccalaureate), and in the greater Madison community whose advocacy, activism, or scholarship has positively transformed their organizations or communities, and whose efforts advance equity, diversity, inclusion, and belonging for people of color.

 When nominating Lor for the award, Barbara Bowers, PhD, RN, professor emerita of the School of Nursing, described Lor as a scholar and community activist, adding, “She is driven by the desire to improve the health of the Hmong population and eliminate health disparities they experience.”